 - optional garnishes: sliced grape tomatoes fresh cilantro, more sliced sweet peppers

-- Heat oil in a dutch oven over medium high heat.
-Add onion and cook until fragrant and transluscent, about 5 minutes.
+Heat oil in a dutch oven over medium high heat.
+Add onion and cook until fragrant and translucent, about 5 minutes.

 - Stir in the curry paste, squash, parsnips, peppers, and carrots and stir to combine.
 Season with salt to taste.
 Cook until you can start to smell all the flavors, about 4-5 minutes.

 - Stir in the coconut milk and bring to a boil.
 If you want your curry a bit spicy, add a dash of red pepper flakes.
 Once boiling, reduce to a simmer and heat, uncovered for 30 minutes.
 Taste again and add more salt if desired.